Key person insurance

 What is level term assurance?

-‘Level term assurance’, or simply ‘term assurance’ provides a chosen level of financial protection for a certain period of time.
-It is one of the simplest and most common forms of individual protection on the market.
-It pays a tax-free lump sum on death only to the stated beneficiary.
-E.g. You could be covered for £100,000 over 25 years.
+‘Level term assurance’, provides a fixed level of financial protection for a certain period of time.
+It is one of the simplest and most common forms of protection available.
+It pays a lump sum on death or critical illness.
+E.g. An employee could be covered for £200,000 over 5 years.
+If they pass away or are diagnosed with a critical illness within the 5 years, the £200,000 will be paid to the business.

 What is critical illness cover?

 Critical illness cover insures a person if they are diagnosed with a disease such as cancer, multiple sclerosis or Parkinson’s, or if they suffer a heart attack or stroke.
 Providers have their own lists so it is important to check when comparing.
-Given that an individual is more likely to suffer an illness than suddenly dying, it makes sense to insure both the life and the health of a key person, however as it is more likely, the cost of critical illness cover is much higher and for that reason alone, often neglected.
+Given that an individual is more likely to suffer an illness than suddenly dying, it makes sense to insure both the life and the health of a key person.

 How can we help?

+We have access to the whole of the market to help you find the most suitable policies to meet your specific company’s needs.
 We provide bespoke services to each of our clients’ specific requirements and we help business owners of varying sizes across many industries find solutions to help protect their business’ financial future.
-We have access to the whole of the market to help you find the most suitable policy to meet your specific company’s needs.

 For help with your business planning and insurance needs, get in touch and arrange a free initial consultation with an adviser who will be able to give you more guidance.